deckhouse/sds-node-configurator/docs/USAGE.md

 {{< alert level="warning" >}}
 The module is guaranteed to work only with stock kernels that are shipped with the [supported distributions](https://deckhouse.io/documentation/v1/supported_versions.html#linux).

-The functionality of the module with other kernels or distributions is possible but not guaranteed.
+The module may work with other kernels or distributions, but its stable operation and availability of all features is not guaranteed.
 {{< /alert >}}

 The controller supports two types of resources: